DeployGate/gradle-deploygate-plugin/README.md

   // If you are using automated build, you can specify your account credentials like this userName = "[username of app owner]" token = "[your API token]"

+  // Experimental field for apk upload from aab
+  // aapt2 which supports generating universal apk is embedded since build tool 28.0.0
+  // But Android Gradle Plugin 3.2.0-beta's default build tool is less than it. aapt2Path = ... (absolute path)

   // You can also specify additional options for each flavor. apks {